 - "The MDX is pretty spacious for a three-row midsize luxury crossover SUV.
 The rearmost seats are better suited to children, but adults can ride there for short journeys without complaint.
 Second-row seats recline for additional comfort, but if you need legitimate room for adults in the third row, the Buick Enclave and Ford Flex are better choices." -- Edmunds

-An eight-speaker stereo with a six-disc CD changer, satellite radio, an auxiliary input jack, a backup camera and Bluetooth phone connectivity are standard on the MDX.
-Optional features include a multi-view camera, an upgraded 10-speaker audio system, navigation, USB port and a rear-seat entertainment system.
-Also optional is a GPS temperature control feature, which senses the position and intensity of the sun and automatically adjusts the MDX’s interior temperature based on that information.
+An eight-speaker stereo with a six-disc CD changer, satellite radio, an auxiliary audio jack, a backup camera and Bluetooth phone connectivity are standard in the MDX.
+Optional features include a multi-view camera, an upgraded 10-speaker audio system, navigation, a USB port, a rear-seat entertainment system and a GPS temperature control feature, which senses the position and intensity of the sun and automatically adjusts the MDX’s interior temperature based on that information.

 - "The MDX's electronic features are easy to use via a multipurpose knob and a selection of voice commands.
 As in most Acuras, the center stack is loaded with buttons for climate control and multimedia.
 It's an intimidating array at first, but the controls for the various systems are grouped together, so the learning curve is short.
 The Panasonic/ELS surround-sound audio system is one of the best in the business, as is the navigation system." -- Edmunds

 - "A navigation system that provides real-time traffic and weather info and an audio system that delivers amazing 6-channel Surround Sound via any medium you want make this option group a must-have." -- Kelley Blue Book

 - "The gauges are easy to read, and the navigation/audio screen on Technology and Advance models is large, clear, and bright.
 The expanded rearview camera on Technology and Advance models includes a top-down view that's handy when towing or parallel parking." -- Consumer Guide